 Prepositional Phrase Modifiers

-How to Find an Object of a Preposition
+How to Find the Object of a Preposition

-The object of preposition follows a preposition so any noun, noun phrase, or phrase that follows a preposition is the object of it.
+The object of preposition always follows a preposition.
+So any noun, noun phrase, or pronoun that follows a preposition is its object.
 Check out the examples.

 His brother waited for